Henvezz95/BarBeR/README.md

 # Saved Models
 One Saved Model for every architecture and scale can be downloaded form [here](https://1drv.ms/f/s!AhGbwgwB_qwFgbA0hLye0PkUnmYkVA?e=JMAX5e).
 Unzip the folder and place "Saved Models" directly inside the main repository folder.

+# Compatibility
+The repository has been developed with Linux as the main target OS.
+However, it should be possible to build the project also on Windows.
+The code is not architecture-specific and it's possible to build and run all the tests on different architectures.
+Both x86-64 and ARM architectures have been tested without any reported issues.

 # Folders
 * **algorithms**: Contains a Python class for every localization algorithm available.
 In particular, the available classes are:
   - detectron2_detector.py: loads a Detectron2 model in .pt or .pth format and uses it for localization.